men32z/facebook-clone/README.md

 ![screenshot](https://raw.githubusercontent.com/men32z/facebook-clone/development/docs/fb.png)

-Built following the test driven development paradigm, where the test are built first, then the code is written.
+Built following the test driven development paradigm, where the tests are built first, then the code is written.
 You can take a look at the project specs  [here](https://www.theodinproject.com/courses/ruby-on-rails/lessons/final-project)

 ## Built With